Director, S. Ehst

 CORE (various nos.), GC Seminar (3 credits)

-A writing and research course designed to help students to think broadly about complex problems, shape capacity for interdisciplinary research, and reinforce communication, information literacy, and quantitative literacy skills.
+A writing and research course designed to help students think broadly about complex problems, shape capacity for research, and reinforce communication, information literacy, and quantitative literacy skills.
 Each GC Seminar also meets one of the Perspectives course requirements in the Goshen Core.
 Prerequisite: CORE 110, The Academic Voice (or equivalent).
 The Quantitative Literacy requirement must be met before taking a GC Seminar, or you must be enrolled in a mathematics class to meet the QL requirement during the same semester as your GC Seminar.